thesswf/kirts-game/RENDER_DEPLOYMENT.md

-# Deploying Your Card Game to Render.com
+# Deploying to Render

-This guide provides step-by-step instructions for deploying your High-Low Card Game to Render.com, which offers a free tier perfect for this application.
+This guide explains how to deploy the Kirt's Favorite Game application to Render.

 ## Prerequisites

-1. A GitHub account
+- A GitHub account with your repository pushed
-2. Your card game code pushed to a GitHub repository
-3. A Render.com account (free)
+- A Render account (sign up at https://render.com)

-## Step 1: Prepare Your Application

-Before deploying, make sure your application is ready:

-1. Test your application locally using `npm run dev`
-2. Make sure all dependencies are listed in package.json
-3. Ensure your server.js file is properly configured to serve static files from the build directory
-4. Make sure you have a Procfile with the content: `web: node server.js`
+## Deployment Steps

-## Step 2: Create a Render Account
+### 1. Create a Web Service on Render

-1. Go to [Render.com](https://render.com/) and sign up for a free account
+1. Log in to your Render account
-2. Verify your email address

-## Step 3: Connect Your GitHub Repository

-1. In the Render dashboard, click "New" and select "Web Service"
+2. Click on "New" and select "Web Service"
-2. Connect your GitHub account if you haven't already
+3. Connect your GitHub repository
-3. Select the repository containing your card game

-## Step 4: Configure Your Web Service

-1. Fill in the following details:
+4. Configure the service:
-   - **Name**: high-low-card-game (or any name you prefer)
+   - **Name**: kirts-favorite-game (or your preferred name)
    - **Environment**: Node
    - **Build Command**: `npm install && npm run build`
    - **Start Command**: `node server.js`
-   - **Plan**: Free
+   - **Plan**: Free (or select a paid plan if needed)

+### 2. Environment Variables

-2. Add the following environment variable:
+Add the following environment variables:
-   - `NODE_ENV`: `production`
+- `NODE_ENV`: production

-3. Click "Create Web Service"

-## Step 5: Monitor the Deployment

-1. Render will automatically build and deploy your application
-2. You can monitor the progress in the "Logs" tab
-3. Once the deployment is complete, you'll see a success message
+- `PORT`: 10000 (Render will automatically set the PORT, but this is a fallback)

+### 3. Auto-Deploy Settings

+- Enable automatic deployments from the main branch

+### 4. Advanced Settings

+- Set the Node.js version to match your local environment (e.g., 18.x)

-## Step 6: Access Your Deployed Application
+## Accessing Your Deployed Application

-1. Render will provide you with a URL for your application (e.g., https://high-low-card-game.onrender.com)
-2. Open this URL in your browser to access your deployed card game
-3. Share this URL with your friends so they can join your game
+Once deployed, your application will be available at:
+`https://kirts-favorite-game.onrender.com` (or your custom subdomain)

 ## Troubleshooting

-If you encounter issues during deployment:
+If you encounter issues:

-- Check the deployment logs for errors
+1. Check the Render logs for error messages
-- Ensure all dependencies are properly listed in package.json
-- Verify that your server.js file is correctly configured to serve static files
+2. Verify that your server.js file correctly uses the PORT environment variable
-- Make sure your environment variables are set correctly
+3. Ensure your client-side code connects to the correct server URL in production

+## Important Notes

+- The free tier of Render may have some limitations and your service might spin down after periods of inactivity
+- The first deployment might take several minutes to complete

 ## Playing the Game